SublimeText/UnitTesting/README.md

 text runtime and continue the execution later.
 Would be useful to test asynchronous codes.

-A example would be found in [here](https://github.com/randy3k/UnitTesting-example/tree/deferred).
+An example would be found in [here](https://github.com/randy3k/UnitTesting-example/tree/deferred).

-To activate deferred testing on travis and appveyor.
-Add the file `unittesting.json` to your repo with the following:
+To activate deferred testing on travis and appveyor, put the following line in `unittesting.json`.

 ```
-{
     "deferred": true,
-}
 ```

 PS: this idea was inspired by [Plugin UnitTest Harness](https://bitbucket.org/klorenz/sublimepluginunittestharness).